May 12, 2019

 By Chuck Doran

-Mediation statements are brief narratives submitted by counsel on behalf of their clients (or by the parties themselves if they are pro-se) to inform the mediator and their counterparts about their case.
+Mediation statements are brief narratives submitted by each party (usually by counsel on behalf of their clients) to inform the mediator and their counterparts about their case.
 Historically, mediation statements have been referred to as “position statements,” since they are a summary of demands, as well as an outline of the weaknesses of the other side’s legal arguments.
 With planning and purpose, mediation statements can provide much more value than simply stating a party’s position.
 Mediation statements offer parties an alternative approach to preparing for the mediation by having each party define success in advance, which in turn increases the chance of reaching an agreement.

 Mediation statements can serve as a roadmap to settlement by helping parties organize their thinking and shift from positional to interest-based thinking.
 A helpful way to get into this mediation mindset (and find inspiration for your mediation statement) is to prepare for your mediation by visiting MWI’s Mediation Preparation Page.
 This page provides a list of questions to help parties clarify their goals and interests, explore possible options for agreement, and get into the mindset for a productive mediation.